-Using this catheter, doctors can then do diagnostic tests as part of a cardiac catheterization.
-Some heart disease treatments, such as coronary angioplasty and coronary stenting, also are done using cardiac catheterization.
+During cardiac catheterization, doctors can do different heart tests, deliver treatments, or remove a piece of heart tissue for examination.
+Some heart disease treatments — such as coronary angioplasty and coronary stenting — are done using cardiac catheterization.

 Usually, you'll be awake during cardiac catheterization but be given medications to help you relax.
 Recovery time for a cardiac catheterization is quick, and there's a low risk of complications.